I do private commissions and work for companies.

 – I finish the piece, post it to my online galleries, AND send the finished original painting to you, well protected in a sturdy cardboard envelope.
 Please let me know if you want me to send it insured.

-Fandom characters: Please note that, for commissions, I will stick to my own vision of characters (the ones you’ll find in my gallery).
+(Book) Fandom characters: Please note that, for commissions, I will stick to my own vision of characters (the ones you’ll find in my galleries).
 I may be open to small concessions, but I will not draw actors.
 And I’m very strictly canon, but you probably knew that if you’re familiar with my work.

 Likewise, you’re allowed to post the piece (with crediting and linking me, of course) and use it for non-commercial purposes.
 You do not have permission to make money with it without asking me first, unless it was specifically made as book cover, game art, or similar.
 For example, if I drew a pic of your character, and at some point you write a novel about that character and publish it, you may not use my art as cover.
 On the other hand, if you commissioned me to do a novel cover for you, of course, then it’s a novel cover, with all the rights entailed.
 If you’re unsure about any sort of use, just ask.
 Usually, we should be able to sort anything out.